 For the next ten years, Larwood was a scourge of county players who found the prospect of facing him from one end.
 While the left-arm Bill Voce from the other end.
 However, Bill Voce was another member of Jardine’s Bodyline attack.
 As perhaps their least comfortable appointments of the summer.
 Larwood took 80 wickets at 18.43 when Nottinghamshire claimed the championship in 1929 but that was one of his more expensive years.

-A 5ft and 7in short sidearm fast bowler, with the smooth and soundless approach.
-Jack Hobbs faced Larwood many times in county cricket matches, he thought! one of the accurate and speedy bowler he has ever faced.
+A 5ft and 7in short sidearm fast bowler, with a smooth and soundless approach.
+Jack Hobbs faced Larwood many times in county cricket matches, he thought! one of the most accurate and speedy bowlers he has ever faced.
 Australian fast bowler Ray Lindwall was very much influenced by Larwood’s bowling action.

-One of his 1990 interviews, he said, I never intended to hit batsman’s head, I always tried to hit batsman rib to unsettle them.
-Larwood was extremely lethal and speedy at his day, as Reg Sinfield, Patsy Hendren, H.B.
-Cameron were badly hit in the field and laying unconscious.
-However, many batsmen were bruises and suffered minor fractures.
+In one of his 1990 interviews, he said, I never intended to hit batsman’s head, I always tried to hit batsman rib to unsettle them.
+Larwood was extremely lethal and speedy on his day, as Reg Sinfield, Patsy Hendren, and H.B.
+Cameron was badly hit in the field and laying unconscious.
+However, many batsmen were bruised and suffered minor fractures.

 Harold Larwood had topped the national bowling averages in 1927 and 1928 with figures of 16.95 and 14.51!
 Larwood did so again in 1931 and 1932 when his wickets cost only 12.03 and 12.86 respectively.
 Even as late as 1936, when he took 100 wickets in a season for the eighth and last time, his average was again under 13.
 These figures bear eloquent testimony to his destructive capabilities, as does the fact that more than half his 1,427 first-class victims were bowled.